 Several weeks ago, our friends at Yarnspirations sent us Red Heart Dreamy yarn.
 It reminds me of an acrylic version of a wool roving type yarn.
 It has a very nice and soft finish with a brushed look.
 I chose the Buff color for this scarf but they have a lot of nice shades of color.

 I kept the pattern really simple and reversible so it looks the very same on either side.
 I added just a bit of fringe to finish it off.

-Gauge: 2 inches = 6 stitches wide and 5 rows high
+Gauge 2 in = 6 st and 5 rows of pattern